 Jet fuel is a specialized synthetic oil utilized in high-performance jet engines and is the third-most significant form of fuel for transportation.
 It is a middle-distillate product that is utilized mostly in commercial airplanes.
 Freeze point, flash point, and smoke point are some of the essential characteristics of jet oil, and commercial jet oil has a boiling point range of roughly 190-275°C.

 The Winson Oil trading company is situated in Singapore – which is the third-biggest oil trading hub in the world and the largest oil trading hub in Asia.
-Our team of highly skilled oil traders are in constant communication with both buyers and sellers, understanding each parties different needs and finding solutions to meet their fuel requirements.
+Our team of highly skilled oil traders is in constant communication with both buyers and sellers, understanding each party’s different needs and finding solutions to meet their fuel requirements.

 To learn more about our international oil trading sector, visit Winson Oil on international oil trading